-Two inputs; can both be pH or both be ORP, or one of each.

-Any 2-wire pH sensor will work if the mV/pH is ~59.1

-Any 2-wire ORP will work if mV is in the range of +/- 1,000mV

-The pH, ORP or temperature (Pt100 or Pt1000 only) sensors can be extended a maximum of 10 meters/30 feet from the controller.
-For longer distances, use a 4-20mA sensor transducer and a 4-20mA input card.
+Two inputs; can both be pH or both be ORP, or one of Any 2-wire pH sensor will work if the mV/pH is ~59.1 Any 2-wire ORP will work if mV is in the range of +/- The pH, ORP or temperature (Pt100 or Pt1000 only) of 10 meters/30 feet from the controller.
+For longer transducer and a 4-20mA input card.

-The temperature input sensor can be either a 100Ω or 1000Ω RTD.

-Temperature can be used for display, control or compensation.

-If an electrical potential exists in the water, it should be removed.
-If it cannot be removed, a potential equalization electrode (also called "liquid potential" or "solution ground") connection can be used.
+The temperature input sensor can be either a 100Ω or Temperature can be used for display, control or If an electrical potential exists in the water, it should be potential equalization electrode (also called "liquid connection can be used.

-If a potential equalization electrode is used, the default wire jumper(s) on XE3 and XE7 must be removed before connecting the potential equalization electrode to input XE3:2 and/or XE7:2.
-If not using a potential equalization electrode, leave the default jumpers in place on XE3 and XE7.
+If a potential equalization electrode is used, the default be removed before connecting the potential equalization If not using a potential equalization electrode, leave the XE7.

-Figure 45 Dual pH/ ORP Driver
+Figure 38 Dual pH/ ORP Driver